verus-lang/verus/source/docs/design/returning-mutable-references.md

 }
 ```

+#### Caller code

-The mutably borrowed value (the lender) is treated as "moved" for the duration of the borrow (the borrow-checker would prevent access to it): referencing its value in spec code results in the value before the move (i.e. the call).
+In the caller code, the mutably borrowed value (the lender) is treated as "moved" for the duration of the borrow (the borrow-checker would prevent access to it): referencing its value in spec code results in the value before the move (i.e. the call).
 It is havoc-ed when the borrow ends.

-One language design issue is the fact that generally speaking there's no code that directly corresponds to the end of a borrow, as show in Example 3 and Example 4.
+One language design issue is the fact that generally speaking there's no code that directly corresponds to the end of a borrow, as shown in Example 3 and Example 4.
 To start (and in order to avoid having to extract information from the borrow checker), we can require the user to explicitly expire the borrow (with an `expire`/`drop` function), like in Example 4.

 Example 1.
 Correct usage: